Deadline (Grant novel): Plot

 A fortnight later, Mahir arrives unannounced with news that all Kellis-Amberlee substrains were lab-engineered, and people with reservoir conditions are being killed off before each new substrain appears.
-Armed with this information, Shaun leads Kelly, Becks, and Mahir to the CDC office in Memphis, Tennessee, to break in and confront Kelly's boss, Joseph Wynne.
-Dr. Wynne reveals he organised the Oakland outbreak to kill Kelly and the bloggers; he is part of a widespread conspiracy to keep people afraid and compliant while the zombie virus is stabilised.
-In the following struggle, Dr. Wynne is killed, and Kelly is infected with the live virus.
+Armed with this information, Shaun leads Dr. Connolly, Becks, and Mahir to the CDC office in Memphis, Tennessee, to break in and confront Dr. Connolly's boss, Joseph Wynne.
+Dr. Wynne reveals he organised the Oakland outbreak to kill Dr. Connolly and the bloggers; he is part of a widespread conspiracy to keep people afraid and compliant while the zombie virus is stabilised.
+In the following struggle, Dr. Wynne is killed, and Dr. Connolly is infected with the live virus.
 She sacrifices herself to distract security while the others escape.
 The team heads back to California, driving through a hurricane and finding most of the country deserted.

 On reaching Maggie's, Shaun and company learn that most of the country has been locked down following massive outbreaks along the Gulf Coast: a Second Rising.
 Shaun figures out that the cause is not an airborne strain of live virus as most fear, but it is now being transmitted by mosquitoes.
 He confirms this with Dr. Abbey and receives an offer to join her in Shady Cove, Oregon.
 Shaun and Mahir organise the rest of the site's staff to propagate what they have learned, before those at Maggie's evacuate.
-Shortly before reaching Shady Cove, Shaun is attacked and bitten, and is quarantined in Abbey's lab.
+Shortly before reaching Shady Cove, Shaun is attacked and bitten, and is quarantined in Dr. Abbey's lab.
 Despite several tests, he shows no sign of becoming a zombie.
 The novel's coda reveals that despite her apparent death, Georgia is somehow alive and well in an unknown CDC facility.